kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 #### Story 1: Security-hardened Environment

 A financial services company prohibits cloud API credentials on worker nodes.
 Today, their CSI driver's `NodeGetInfo` either returns incomplete data (no topology, inaccurate limits) or requires a provider-specific workaround.
-With this proposal, the node calls `NodeGetID` using only local instance metadata, and the controller calls `ControllerGetNodeInfo` with existing credentials.
+With this proposal, the node answers `NodeGetInfo` with only its `node_id` from local instance metadata, and the controller calls `ControllerGetNodeInfo` with existing credentials.
 Full functionality, no credentials on nodes, no custom workarounds.

 #### Story 2: Accurate Non-CSI Volume Accounting